PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 This module will depend on https://www.nuget.org/packages/NuGet.Client.
 This module would be shipped in the PSGallery supporting older versions of PowerShell.
-This module will ship in PowerShell 7.1.
+This module will ship in PowerShell 7.1 alongside PowerShellGet 2.x.

 ### Side-by-side with PowerShellGet